Sorry, you need to enable JavaScript to visit this website.

 Early school leavers

 Among early school leavers, the most vulnerable groups are those living in rural areas, Roma and people with disabilities.
-In 2023, 62.7% of Roma students were school dropouts (it was 9.9% among non-Roma).
+In 2023, 58.7% of Roma students (18–24-year-olds) were school dropouts (it was 9.3% among non-Roma).

 Access to higher education

-In order to enforce the right to education, the Fundamental Law of Hungary guarantees access to higher education and financial support to participants in higher education according to their abilities.
+To enforce the right to education, the Fundamental Law of Hungary guarantees access to higher education and financial support for participants based on their abilities.
 Completion of secondary school is required; points can be earned based on the secondary school results and other extracurricular activities.

 Changes in the admission procedure